 Archaeological site No. 18 Hoang Dieu was discovered during excavations in December 2002, divided into 4 main areas.
 In these areas, many types of architectural relics have been discovered, dating back to each other, overlapping each other over a period of 1,300 years, starting from the Dai La period (7th – 9th centuries), through the Dinh – Early Le (10th century), Ly (1009 – 1225), Tran (1226 – 1400), Ho (1400 – 1407), Le (1428 – 1527), Mac (1527 – 1592), Le Trung Hung (1592 – 1789) and Nguyen (1802 – 1945).

-In the world, it is very rare to find a capital city in a country where the ground still preserves a complex of relics and relics with a long history and culture and has layers of culture overlapping and succeeding one another. quite continuously like that.
-This is an outstanding feature, contributing to the great value and uniqueness of the relic site and also Thang Long Imperial Citadel.
+In the world, it is very rare to find a capital city in a country where the ground still preserves a complex of relics and historic sites, with layers of culture overlapping and succeeding one another. quite continuously like that.
+This is an outstanding feature, contributing to the great value and uniqueness of the relic site and also the Thang Long Imperial Citadel.

 Source: collected by An